Daniel-KM/Omeka-S-module-ImageServer/README.md

 /usr/bin/convert --version
 ```

-* Tiled pyramidal tiff
+#### Tiled pyramidal tiff

-Tiled pyramidal tiff is supported natively by ImageMagick, but not efficiently
+If you choose pyramidal tiff as the tile format, note that the Tiled pyramidal
-for reading, because it cannot extract a small portion without reading the whole
+tiff is supported natively by ImageMagick, but not efficiently for reading,
-file.
-So it is recommended to use the separate library [libvips] for dynamic
+because it cannot extract a small portion without reading the whole file.
+So it
-extraction.
+is recommended to use the separate library [libvips] for dynamic extraction.

 Image Server